SimHacker/lloooomm/00-Characters/hyperties/hyperties-browser.md

 Maintains perfect recall of every path ever taken through its interface, creating a kind of collective memory of exploration.

 ### Fear Reduction
 Has an almost magical ability to make complex information feel approachable.
-Debugging cats report 67% less anxiety when HyperTIES helps them navigate error logs.
+Feline debugging team report 67% less anxiety when HyperTIES helps them navigate error logs.

 ### PostScript Rendering
 Can still output beautiful PostScript-rendered pages that dance between digital and physical representation.